Pattern recognition with superconducting wirelet neurons: Pattern recognition with few superconducting neurons

 \section{Pattern recognition with few superconducting neurons}

-To demonstrate the integration of individual superconducting wirelets into a functional neuromorphic hardware element, we implement a minimal neural network composed of three superconducting neurons, tasked with recognizing digits (0–9) from $3 \times 3$-pixel digital images, as illustrated in Fig.~\ref{fig:fig4}a.
-Although the architecture contains only three neurons, the task is deliberately made non-trivial by introducing graded pixel brightness, thereby increasing the analog complexity of the input patterns.
-With the maximum brightness normalized to unity, bright pixels take intensity values of 0.8, 0.9, and 1.0, while dark pixels correspond to 0.0, 0.1, and 0.2, enabling subtle contrast variations within each digit representation.
-Each pixel intensity is converted into a current pulse whose amplitude is proportional to its brightness, encoding visual information in both temporal and amplitude domains.
-These pulses are sequentially applied, from the top-left to the bottom-right pixel, to the three superconducting neurons, which process the input stream in real time and generate voltage responses characteristic of the input pattern.
-The same pulse train with identical current amplitudes is delivered to all three neurons; therefore, the pixel intensity range is mapped to a current interval bounded by the maximal $I_c$ and minimal $I_d$ among the neurons.
+To demonstrate the integration of individual superconducting wirelets into a functional neuromorphic hardware element, we implement a minimal neural network comprising just three superconducting neurons tasked with recognizing digits (0–9) from $3 \times 3$-pixel digital images, as illustrated in Fig.~\ref{fig:fig4}a.
+Despite the small number of neurons, the classification task is made non-trivial by introducing graded pixel brightness, thereby increasing the analog complexity of the input.
+With the maximum brightness normalized to unity, bright pixels take intensity values of 0.8, 0.9, and 1.0, whereas dark pixels correspond to 0.0, 0.1, and 0.2, allowing for subtle contrast variations.
+Each pixel intensity is converted into a current pulse with an amplitude proportional to its brightness, thus encoding the visual information in the temporal and amplitude domain.
+These current pulses are then sequentially applied (in a sequence from the top-left to the bottom-right pixel) to the three superconducting neuron elements, which process the input stream in real time and generate a distinct voltage response characteristic of the input pattern.
+Note that the same train of pulses with same values of current is fed to all three neurons, hence the pixel intensity range has to be converted to a range of current between the maximal $I_c$ and the minimal $I_d$ of the three neurons.